-The Contractor Self-Inspection Handbook
+The Self-Inspection Handbook for NISP Contractors

 The National Industrial Security Program Operating Manual (NISPOM) requires all participants in the National Industrial Security Program (NISP) to conduct their own security reviews (self-inspections).
-The Self-Inspection Handbook is designed as a job aid to assist you in complying with this requirement.
-It also suggests various techniques to help you enhance the quality of your self-inspections.
+This Self-Inspection Handbook is designed as a job aid to assist you in complying with this requirement.
+It is not intended to be used as a checklist only.
+Rather it is intended to assist you in developing a viable self-inspection program specifically tailored to the classified needs of your cleared company.
+You will also find we have included various techniques that will help enhance the overall quality of your self-inspection.